shunp/sugoroku_prototype/README.md

 ![image](https://user-images.githubusercontent.com/24355719/70390225-6c78b080-1a0c-11ea-81ae-07644b4b716c.png)

-## Abstract Concept
+## Abstraction

 This is not only a motivation game but also a mirror of your life.
 Everyone has a goal, even though it is a tiny goal for others, and some one can make an effort for it but others can't for some reasons.
-You should visualize your steps by recoding your daily lives as a sugoroku, to be to achieve something special for yourself.
+You should visualize your steps by recoding your daily lives as a sugoroku, to be able to achieve something special for yourself.

+## Why we need

+Nowadays, as we humans are improving significantly by technology, there is a dramatically change in comparison with a few dacades ago.
+Fortunately, the disparity of information is almost equal to zero due to Smartphone and Internet.
+However, that of motivation is still remain, and the impact for our lives is getting bigger.
+That means those who have a high motivation tend to be successful in an area, and vice versa.
+We belives that this game will help those who have been struggling with having a low motivation.

+## Functions

 ### No texting, no register